 Lymphoma is a malignancy (cancer) arising from the lymphoid tissues involving the immune system as well as any organ.
 When the malignant cells are present in the patient’s bone marrow, causing blood disorders, it is referred to as leukemia.
-Some patients have multiple sites where the malignant lymphocytes can be found.
+Some patients have multiple sites where malignant lymphocytes can be found.
 The patient can be staged (assessed for disease) as follows:

 - Stage 1: Malignancy involves a single lymph node or single site.

 - Stage 2: Involvement of a cluster of lymph nodes in a regional area (including a single tumor of the intestinal tract).

 - Stage 3: Involvement of all peripheral lymph nodes.

 - Stage 4: Involvement of liver and/or spleen; associated with shorter remissional/survival times.

 - Stage 5: Involvement of the bone marrow and peripheral bloodstream; associated with shorter remissional/survival times.
 Substages: Lymphoma patients can be subdivided into:

 - Substage A: Without systemic signs (ie. not ill).